-As so many indie horror flicks seem have been of late, The Bleeding House is big on concept but the execution doesn't match the imagined scope.
+As so many indie Horror flicks seem to be of late, The Bleeding House is big on concept but the execution doesn't match the imagined scope.

 After a tension-filled dinner (ooooh), a mysterious stranger named Nick shows up, oozing southern charm and an overtly polite drawl.
 "Might I trouble you for some help good neighbor?
 I do fear that my vehicle has met with some unfortunate malady, and has been rendered inoperable."
 Yeah.
 The thought of enduring dialogue like that for the remainder of the movie is enough to terrify most moviegoers, even if nothing else about the movie does.

-The Master Says- D+ It's not a completely wasted effort, but in the end The Bleeding House just isn't enthralling enough to make us want to suffer through its annoying bits.
-Had it been a little faster paced and cut way back on the verbiage, it could have been a sleeper of a horror flick.
+It's not a completely wasted effort, but in the end The Bleeding House just isn't enthralling enough to make us want to suffer through its annoying bits.
+Had it been a little faster paced and cut way back on the verbiage, it could have been one hell of a sleeper Horror flick.
 I'm sure that this movie will be right up some of your proverbial alleys, but for most people it's going to inspire boredom and not much else.
 It will find its audience, we just wont be amongst them.